 Students in the Master of Science program also take a series of theory and research courses throughout their two-year program.
 This culminates in a final comprehensive scholarly paper.

 Clinical residencies include rotations in antepartum, intrapartum, postpartum, well woman's health, newborn, and primary care.
 Students also complete an integration residency which is a full scope clinical experience in sites that range from private midwifery practices to tertiary care hospitals.

 The Nurse Midwifery/WHNP specialty area also offers a two-year post-master's certificate program to registered nurses who are already prepared at the Master of Science level and seeking to become a CNM/WHNP.
 Further, CNMs who have completed their undergraduate education may earn a Master of Science degree through a one year, 36 unit, individualized program of study.

-The Nurse Midwifery/WHNP program is fully accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374; Tel: 240-485-1802, contact for ACME: Jaime Sampson, Administrative Assistant.
+The Nurse Midwifery/WHNP program at UCSF is fully accredited by the Accreditation Commission for Midwifery Education (ACME), 8403 Colesville Road, Suite 1550, Silver Spring, MD 20910-6374; Tel: 240-485-1802, contact for ACME: Jaime Sampson, Administrative Assistant.
 It is also accredited by the Commission on Collegiate Nursing Education (CCNE).